bamanan/telegram-rdv-bot/README.md

 Before running the bot, make sure to configure the following variables in the `config.py` file:

 - `TOKEN`: Your Telegram bot token.
-- `URL`: The URL of the Orion reservation system.
+- `URL`: The URL of the Orion shared calendar.
 - `DEFAULT_FREQUENCY`: The interval between each request to orion timetable.
 - `CHROMIUM_PATH`: The path to the Chromium executable or leave it empty if using the default system path.